Yuan Wang-class tracking ship: Yuan Wang 7

 Yuan Wang 7 was constructed by Jiangnan Shipbuilding, and is said to be able to operate for 100 days at sea.
-The China Satellite Maritime Tracking and Control Department has said the vessel will be used for maritime tracking of the Shenzhou 11 manned space mission, and the Tiangong 2 space laboratory, using three large dish antennae some 10–12 meters in diameter.
+The China Satellite Maritime Tracking and Control Department has said the vessel will be used for maritime tracking of the Shenzhou 11 crewed space mission, and the Tiangong 2 space laboratory, using three large dish antennae some 10–12 meters in diameter.
 It was commissioned on 19 July 2016.